 His own room had been turned into a battlefield.
 Here, there were no rules or points awarded for extravagance.
 Here, lives would flicker and drown in the blink of an eye.

 ----- * * * -----

-Reynald almost snorted as he burst across the stone battlements and cut the enemy mage down.
-To a spellsword who charged by transforming into lightning, cover made from non-conductive materials was inconsequential.
+Reynaud almost snorted as he burst across the stone battlements and cut the enemy mage down.
+To a spellsword who charged by transforming his body into lightning, cover made from non-conductive materials was inconsequential.

 However, the vortex of blades advancing towards him was a different matter.

 A blast of wind, a barrage of rocks, a burst of antimagic... not a single spell could knock off more than a mere handful of blades.
 The cloud of whirling steel continued its inevitable advance, as slow and unstoppable as a glacier.